 Nautical maps that are rare or unique can be precious to collectors and historians.
 For example, a map that was only produced in limited quantities, or one that a well-known cartographer or explorer created, may command a high price at auction.

-If you have a nautical chart or map, which has been highly produced, even though it is old, it probably will not be as valuable as one that is very rare.
+If you have a nautical chart or map that has been highly produced, even though it is old, it probably will not be as valuable as one that is very rare.

 The Older The Nautical Chart, The More Valuable.

 Usually, the older nautical maps can be treasured, as they provide a window into the history of navigation and exploration.
 For example, maps that date back to the Age of Exploration can be treasured due to their historical significance.

 Even if you have a nautical chart that is 100 years old, it may not be as valuable as you think, especially if many of the charts have been reproduced and there are many surviving copies.

 The Accuracy Of The Nautical Chart Can Affect Value

 Nautical maps that are remarkably accurate or detailed can also be valuable, as they may have been used to navigate a particularly hazardous or important sea area.
 Maps used by famous explorers or navigators, such as Christopher Columbus or James Cook, may also be valuable.

 However, not all antique nautical charts were accurate or used by famous explorers such as Christopher Columbus or even James Cook, so not all may have the same value.